NERDDISCO/luminave/README.md

 # Software

-You need the following software in order to use VisionLord:
+You need the following software in order to use luminave:

 ## Browser

-* VisionLord can only be used in Chrome 61+ right now
+* luminave can only be used in Chrome 61+ right now

 ### Chrome 61 + 62